arangodb-helper/arangodb/README.md

 Note: The standard build uses a docker container to run the build.
 If docker is not available `make local` runs the [go compiler](https://golang.org/) directly and places the binary directly in the project directory.
-In this case you need to install the `golang` package on your system.
+In this case you need to install the `golang` package on your system (version 1.7 or higher).

 Starting a cluster
 ------------------